gumsanmarip/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+Document Object Model
-2. What is an event?
+2. What is an event? interactions with the user's actions
-3. What is an event listener?
+3. What is an event listener? a process that happens when there is an interaction
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so we can use it in javascript
-5. What is a component?
+5. What is a component? reusable independent code